 If you’re an existing brand, you may easily have the opportunity to send out these emails to all your best customers.
 But if you’re a startup or a fairly unknown brand you could create a founder’s list and provide email updates to everyone that’s interested in the product launch.

-Your founder’s list will be comprised of an exclusive group of people who are interested about the product.
-You can try sharing news about the list on your social media and in any post marketing the launch even if it’s on third-party websites.
+Your founder’s list will be comprised of an exclusive group of people who are interested in the product.
+You can try sharing news about the list on your social media and in any post-marketing the launch even if it’s on third-party websites.

 Taco Bell, for example, gives fans the chance to sign up if they want to be the first to get updates on when their next Test Kitchen seating will be announced.
 This isn’t a product launch exactly but it can still give you some idea how the whole founder’s list works.

 You might have seen hashtags like #throwbackthursday and #longhairdontcare making the rounds on social media.
 These have been popular hashtags for a few years yet people still continue using them.
 These hashtags have been use to start and maintain conversations on social media.